storm-enroute/storm-enroute.github.io/macrogl/docs/0.4/index.md

 ### Misc Examples

-- [Simple triangle example](/macrogl/docs/0.4/triangle) - shows how to render a simple multicolored triangle using MacroGL and OpenGL 3.3 functionality
+- [Simple triangle example](/macrogl/docs/0.4/triangle) -- shows how to render a simple multicolored triangle using MacroGL and OpenGL 3.3 functionality.

-- [2D texture example](/macrogl/docs/0.4/texture2d) - shows how to render a texture using MacroGL
+- [2D texture example](/macrogl/docs/0.4/texture2d) -- shows how to render a texture
+  using MacroGL.